thank you for shopping small business

 2. Only apply once a week.
 Layering new tan on top of old tan will cause build up.

-4. Use an Exfoliation Glove to spot treat any dark areas
+5. Use an Exfoliation Glove to spot treat any dark areas where tanner is holding on

-If you have issues with fading, I would suggest a lower DHA in a lotion formula like our 6% DHA Tan Extending Lotion if you have naturally dry skin and experience frequent patchy fading.
+If you have issues with fading or have naturally dry skin, I would suggest using a lower DHA in a lotion formula like this 6% DHA No-Rinse Tanning Lotion.
 Otherwise, try the 10% DHA Tanning Mousse.